-As of my last post I got my development environment up and running with all the necessary repositories.
+In my previous post I got my development environment up and running with all the necessary repositories.
 So now I can dig in to the actual work 🙂

-The project in OpenStack, that I am working on is called “OpenStack Client integration”.
+The project in OpenStack, that I am working on is called “OpenStack Client integration for Manila”.
 To sum it up with a few sentences, the aim of it is to create an OpenStack client that implements the already existing Manila client.
-Manila is the OpenStack Shared Filesystems service and more can be read about it in here: https://docs.openstack.org/manila/latest/ .
+Manila is the OpenStack Shared Filesystems service.

 Everything in OpenStack, as much as I have seen so far, is very well documented and a simple google search will give more than enough information about any detail about it, so my post is more focused on how to get through all the information and get a clear vision about steps needed to make a contribution.
 Basically, I want to create a little cheat sheet for myself to come back to, to copy & paste the necessary commands for every step until I know them by heart.

-My work on the project will be based on this document that was created and discussed within the whole community beforehand: http://specs.openstack.org/openstack/manila-specs/specs/train/manila-support-openstackclient.html
+My work on the project will be based a document that was created and discussed within the whole community beforehand.

 So to begin with, I want to test out the already existing manila client commands and doing so, get to know the project a bit more.
-In order to start testing, I need to go to devstack/ in my VM and run :
+In order to start testing, I will open Terminal and run:

-This will, amongst other things, take care of authentication for you, using Keystone.
-Keystone is the OpenStack Identity Service and more can be read about it in here –> https://docs.openstack.org/keystone/latest/ .
-When deploying DevStack to your machine, Keystone will be downloaded automatically, as it is part of the basic set of repos.
+Running . openrc admin will, amongst other things, take care of authentication for you, using Keystone.
+Keystone is the OpenStack Identity Service .
+When deploying DevStack to your machine, Keystone will be downloaded automatically, as it is one of the basic set of repos.

-So far I have been testing and getting more familiar with the code while being on master branch and now I want to start drafting some code, so what about branches, naming branches, pull requests, code reviews in OpenStack?
+Alright, I have been testing and getting more familiar with the code and now I want to start drafting some code, so what about branches, naming branches, pull requests, code reviews in OpenStack?

-To set it up you’re going to have to sign a contributor agreement and set up your SSH keys.
-This is a one time task though, and you can do it by following instructions from here –> https://docs.openstack.org/contributors/common/setup-gerrit.html
+To get started, you’re going to have to sign a contributor agreement and set up your SSH keys.
+This is a one time task though, and you can do it by following the instructions.

 $ git checkout -b <branch_name>

 For example, in my project, the initial setup with some commands implemented has been done already, but not merged yet.
-So to get on that branch I run this command:
+So to get on that branch I run:

 $ git review -d <change_id>